mrizaln/madbfs/README.md

 I want to manage my Android phone storage from my computer without using the terrible MTP.

-This project is primarily inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project by Spion, available on GitHub.
-While his work is highly commendable and greatly appreciated, my experience with it has been marked by frequent crashes.
-Although I considered updating the code, I found that the codebase was somewhat outdated.
-As a result, I decided to start from scratch in order to develop a more stable and modern solution.
+This project is inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project by Spion, available on GitHub.
+While `adbfs-rootless` works as intended, I encoutered frequent crashes that affected its reliability.
+I initially considered contributing fixes directly into the codebase, but found it somewhat dated with practices that don't align well with modern practices.
+Consequently, I decided to rebuild the project from the ground up to create a more stable and modern solution.

 ## Dependencies